 - Settle in this World Heritage listed town and explore the new surroundings during free time

-- INdulge in a long, eisurely breakfast and maybe wander over to the harbour
+- Indulge in a long, leisurely breakfast and maybe wander over to the harbour

 - Check out the Museum of Sidi Mohammed Ibn Abdallah

 - Snap up some bargains in the medina

 - Take a dip at the Plage de Safi if it's not too windy.

 Back to Marrakech for a bit more haggling (did you see those overnight bags?) a hammam (how ticklish are you?) and one last tagine (remember that little cafe you passed in Rue des Banque Kanariya?).

 - The trip ends on day 14 after breakfast

 What to Know